ObolNetwork/obol-docs/docs/advanced/deployment-best-practices.md

 ## MEV-Boost Relays

 MEV relays are configured at the Consensus Layer or MEV-boost client level.
 Refer to our [guide](./quickstart-builder-api.md) to ensure all necessary configuration has been applied to your clients.
 As with all validators, low latency during proposal opportunities is extremely important.
 By default, MEV-Boost waits for all configured relays to return a bid, or will timeout if any have not returned a bid within 950ms.
 This default timeout is generally too slow for a distributed cluster (think of this time as additive to the time it takes the cluster to come to consensus, both of which need to happen within a 2 second window for optimal proposal broadcasting).
-It is likely better to only list relays that are located geographically near your node, so that once all relays respond (e.g. in < 50ms) your cluster will move forward with the proposal.
+It is likely better to only list relays that are located geographically near your node, so that once all relays respond (e.g. in &lt; 50ms) your cluster will move forward with the proposal.

 ## Client Diversity